-The Hospital Market Structure File includes variables that indicate whether a hospital is available in the HCUP NIS or Central Distributor SID.
+The Hospital Market Structure File includes variables that indicate whether a hospital is available in the HCUP NIS, KID, or Central Distributor SID.
 These variables aid in linking the file to the HCUP inpatient databases.

-Each of the 16 states in the Hospital Market Structure File participated in the 1997 NIS and a sample of their hospitals is included in each of these HCUP databases.
-Fourteen states participated in the 1997 Central Distributor SID and 12 states agreed to release the market structure measures with their data.
-However, because the Central Distributor

-SID for CA does not contain HOSPID, CA SID is not included in the Hospital Market Structure File.
-The complete enumeration of hospitals from each of the remaining 11 states is included in the HCUP Hospital Market Structure File.
-The participating states are: AZ, CO, FL, IA, MA, MD, NJ, OR, UT, WA, and WI.
+Twenty of the 21 states in the Hospital Market Structure File participated in the 2000 NIS, and 19 participated in the 2000 KID.
+A sample of their hospitals is included in each of these HCUP databases.
+Nineteen states participated in the 2000 Central Distributor SID and 16 states agreed to release the market structure measures with their data.
+However, because the Central Distributor SID for CA does not contain HOSPID, CA SID is not included in the Hospital Market Structure File.
+The complete enumeration of hospitals from each of the 15 states is included in the HCUP Hospital Market Structure File.
+The participating states are: AZ, CO, FL, IA, KY, MA, MD, ME, MI, NJ, OR, UT, WA, WI, and WV.